EFTEM

 • Contrast enhancement – Improves contrast and resolution in images and diffraction patterns by allowing only a narrow band of electron energies to form the image

-• Zero-loss filtering – Boosts contrast and resolution through removal of inelastically scattered electrons
+• Zero-loss filtering – Boosts contrast and resolution through the removal of inelastically scattered electrons

 • Most probable loss imaging – Improves signal-to-noise ratio (SNR) in thick samples and tomography applications